mattermost/mattermost-data-warehouse/README.md

 ```
 .
+├── airflow                 <--- Airflow related code.
-├── dags                    <--- Airflow DAGs.
-DAGs mostly use KubernetesOperator to run a job.
+│  ├── dags                 <--- DAGs executed by airflow.
+│  ├── plugins              <--- Custom airflow plugins used with DAGs.
+│  └── tests                <--- Tests for dags and plugins.
+├── docs                    <--- Extra documentation.
 ├── extract                 <--- Python scripts that extract data from various locations.
 │  └── s3_extract           <--- Various utilities for importing data from S3 to Snowflake
 ├── k8s                     <--- Pod definitions for Pipelinewise